Sabina085/bird-species-classification/README.md

 # bird-species-classification
 ### Fine-grained classification on a subset of the Caltech-UCSD Birds-200-2011 dataset using transfer learning ###

-This repository contains the implementation of the method which achieves the second highest score (place 2/143, 91.436% accuracy) on the Kaggle competition www.kaggle.com/c/mva-recvis-2019/, as a part of the coursework for the Object Recognition and Computer Vision class, MVA 2019.
+This repository contains the implementation of the method which achieves the second highest score (place 2/143, 91.436% accuracy) on the Kaggle competition www.kaggle.com/c/mva-recvis-2019/, as a part of the coursework for the Object Recognition and Computer Vision class, Master MVA, ENS Paris-Saclay.
 The challenge consists in designing a model that achieves the highest accuracy on a fine-grained classification task, using a subset of the Caltech-UCSD Birds-200-2011 bird dataset [[1]](#1).

 An ensemble of 5 convolutional neural networks (CNNs) pre-trained on the dataset iNat2017 (three Inception-V3 CNNs and two Inception-V4 CNNs models, pre-trained using different input sizes) [[2]](#2) (https://github.com/richardaecn/cvpr18-inaturalist-transfer) is first used to extract features.
 The extracted features are then concatenated and fed into a simple multi-layer perceptron, with one hidden layer.